alxwrd/coinhandler/README.md

 ### Coin

 A `Coin` object represents a _value_.
-It's use allows representing money using _int_ vs. _float_.
+Its use allows representing money using _int_ vs. _float_.

 The `Coin` class is a factory class for all other _Coins_ that have been defined.